AtishKumarPradhan/SalesAnalysisUsingPandas/README.md

 ## Repository Contents
 **Sales_Data Folder**: Contains raw CSV files with monthly sales data.
 **Sales Analysis PDF**: Detailed analysis and findings.
-**Sales Analysis Notebook**: Jupyter notebook with code used for data merging, cleaning, analysis, and visualization.
+**Sales Analysis Notebook**: Jupyter notebook with code used for data merging, cleaning, analysis and visualization.

 ## **Example Analysis**
 Here's a brief example of the analysis conducted: